Huntington, Indiana

 Huntington, known as the "Lime City", is the largest city in and the county seat of Huntington County, Indiana, United States.
 It is in Huntington and Union townships.
 It is also part of Fort Wayne, Indiana's metropolitan area.
-The population was 17,022 at the 2020 census.
+The population was 17,022 at the 2020 United States census, down from 17,391 in the 2010 United States census.